Blendify/blender-manual/blender_docs/manual/render/blender_render/lighting/shadows/introduction.rst

 .. figure:: /images/lighting-shadow-spot_buf_shad.jpg
    :width: 310px

-   Buffer Shadow enabled for a Spot lamp
+   Buffer Shadow enabled for a Spot lamp.

 .. figure:: /images/lighting-shadow-mat_buf_shad.jpg
    :width: 310px

-   Cast Buffer Shadows enabled for a material
+   Cast Buffer Shadows enabled for a material.

 *Buffered* shadows provide fast-rendered shadows at the expense of precision and/or quality.